fitzkie/ai-income-pathfinder/DATABASE_SETUP.md

 ```

 The app will now:
-- ✅ Use Railway PostgreSQL for persistent data storage
+- ✅ Use Railway PostgreSQL for persistent data storage (required)
 - ✅ Auto-detect `DATABASE_URL` and initialize database storage
 - ✅ Run on http://localhost:3000

-During startup the server automatically runs `drizzle` migrations (it no longer relies on a manual SQL step).
-When `DATABASE_URL` is missing the migration step is skipped and the app falls back to in-memory storage.
+During startup the server automatically runs `drizzle` migrations.
+If `DATABASE_URL` is missing the server exits early—Postgres is required for both development and production.

 ---